-The Transit Authority governs most of the New York City bus lines.
+The Metropolitan Transit Authority (MTA) governs most of the New York City bus lines.
 If you are involved in a New York City bus accident, you must file a no-fault insurance claim with your own car insurance company or the insurance company of a person in your household.
-However, since many New Yorkers do not own a vehicle ― and therefore do not have an insurance policy ― most injured bus passengers must file against the Transit Authority.
-Moreover, since the Authority is self-insured, you must deal directly with them when filing a claim.
-They cover up to $50,000 in no-fault benefits, regardless of the severity of the injury.
-If your injuries meet the threshold of “serious injuries,” you may file a lawsuit to cover additional medical costs, lost wages and compensation for pain and suffering.
-Always consult a New York City personal injury attorney to learn more about your rights.
+However, many New Yorkers do not own a vehicle and therefore do not have an insurance policy.
+These bus passengers must file claims against the MTA if they are injured.
+The MTA provides up to $50,000 in no-fault benefits, regardless of the severity of the injury.
+If you meet the threshold of a “serious injury” under state law, you may file a lawsuit to cover additional medical costs, lost wages and compensation for pain and suffering.

 You can sustain injuries while boarding a bus or while the vehicle is in transit.
 Many bus accidents in New York are caused by:

-Rubenstein & Rynecki and its predecessor firms have been representing victims since 1972.
-If you or a loved one has been hurt in an accident, major or minor, suffered medical malpractice or been a victim of police misconduct, you may be entitled to money damages.
-Rubenstein & Rynecki may be able to help you.
+Rubenstein & Rynecki and its predecessor firms have represented victims of bus and subway accidents since 1972.
+If you or a loved one has been hurt in a transit accident, you may be entitled to money damages, and Rubenstein & Rynecki may be able to help.
+Call 718-522-1020 or contact us online today for a free consultation.
 No recovery, no fee.
-Contact us today for a free consultation.